fahdmekawy/database_documentation/SQL_Keys_JOINs_and_Aggregate_Functions.md

 ```
 This ensures that the `customer_id` in the `transactions` table corresponds to a valid `customer_id` in the `customers` table.

-Sure!
-Below is a `README.md` file that explains the concept of SQL JOINs, including examples of different types of joins.

 ## SQL JOINs

 In SQL, a **JOIN** is used to combine rows from two or more tables based on a related column between them.
 By using JOINs, you can retrieve data from multiple tables in a single query, making it easier to work with related data.